 When she was older, she was taken into the custody of her aunt, Queen Ranavalona II, who made sure that Razafindrahety was given a private education.
 At an unknown date, she married a nobleman named Ratrimo, who died on 8 May 1883, when he was 22.
 At the time of his death, there were rumours that he had been poisoned to leave Razafindrahety free to marry again.
 Queen Ranavalona II was getting older, and so the search for a successor was on.

 Razafindrahety lineage qualified her to potentially succeed to the throne, and so she did upon the death of her aunt on 13 July 1883.
 Her coronation took place on 22 November 1883, which was also her 22nd birthday.
 Ranavalona married Prime Minister Rainilaiarivony, who was not only 33 years older than her but he had also been married to the two previous Queens.
-Her role as Queen was mostly ceremonial and the decisions were made by her husband.
+Her role as Queen was mostly ceremonial, and the decisions were made by her husband.
 Ranavalona spent her free time flying kites, playing lotto or knitting.

 Ranavalona’s reign was marked by tensions with the French.
-The French declared a protectorate over Madagascar despite opposition, but the British were unwilling to help defend Madagascar’s sovereignty, fearing that they would fail to recognize Britain’s own protectorates.
+The French declared a protectorate over Madagascar despite opposition, but the British were unwilling to help defend Madagascar’s sovereignty, fearing that they would fail to recognise Britain’s own protectorates.
 Several other states continued to deal directly with Ranavalona’s government as the rightful ruler in Madagascar.
 Upon the termination of diplomatic relations, the French eventually bombed the harbour of Toamasina in 1894 and began to advance through the island.
 Ranavalona agreed to surrender the control over her Kingdom after they bombed the royal compound and France officially annexed Madagascar on 1 January 1896.

 Ranavalona’s husband was exiled to Algiers, where he died a year later.
 Ranavalona was allowed to stay, but she had no real power.
 Many of Ranavalona’s court were exiled after they were accused of supporting a rebellion.
 Ranavalona was arrested and held under house arrest.
 She was eventually exiled from Madagascar on 27 February 1897, and the monarchy was abolished the next day.
 Ranavalona was escorted out of her palace in the middle of the night and boarded a ship to Réunion, during which she reportedly drank heavily.
 She was joined there by her aunt, sister, and niece, who died shortly after arrival after giving birth to a daughter.
 They stayed there for two years before being moved to Algeria.